malikhan-dev/zenql/README.md

 ## License (MIT)

 This library was written and designed by Mohammadreza Malikhan.
 The source code is free to use with proper attribution.
-This project is licensed under the MIT License (see the `LICENSE` file for details).
+This project is licensed under the MIT License (see the `LICENSE` file for details). also other contributors involved with the project. visit contributors section for more information

 # Intro
 ZenQL is a fluent Domain-Specific Language (DSL) for Go, designed to help you filter, search, validate, process, and stream data with readability and ease.
 Inspired by LINQ in C# and Java Streams, ZenQL brings the power of polymorphic querying to the Go ecosystem while adhering to idiomatic Go practices.